Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 If you want to be one step ahead right from the start, adopting an Agile data-driven approach will go a long way.
 By tracking your team’s performance, you enable engineers’ autonomy, productivity and motivation in a healthier work environment.

-Waydev has already helped 1000+ engineering leaders worldwide, by analyzing codebase, PRs and tickets to improve engineers’ work—Try it for FREE and start making objective decisions based on data, not hunches.
+Waydev has already helped 1000+ engineering leaders worldwide, by analyzing codebase, PRs and tickets to improve engineers’ work and start making objective decisions based on data, not hunches.

 These are all part of day-to-day management.
-But how can these responsibilities translate into your checklist as an engineering manager?
+But how can these responsibilities integrate with an engineering director job description?
 Because it’s harder than it looks.

 Well, good thing that we’re engineers and managers working for engineers and their managers, looking to solve their biggest problems today, here at Waydev.